 The strongest applicants always manage to secure a clutch of offers, but don’t despair if you can’t secure a place – it doesn’t necessarily mean you’ll never get a training contract.
 Try and build your CV up in other ways – say with voluntary work or other legal or commercial experience – and then have another stab at vac scheme applications.
 Even if you navigate the vac scheme obstacle course perfectly, don’t get complacent.
-You’ll still need to prepare well for a training contract interview.
+You’ll still need to prepare well for training contract interviews.

 What do you do on a vac scheme?

 At some firms, vac schemes are structured down to the minute with talks about the firm and its training contract, followed by tasks and social engagements.
 At others, vac schemers may be tied to a trainee or qualified solicitor and what they do will depend on that individual.
 Elsewhere, panhandling for work and knocking on doors to find assignments will be the name of the game, which can be a blessing or a curse, depending on how you look at it, as this trainee told us: “It's good because it forces you to engage with people throughout the firm who you might not have otherwise met, but if you're not used to knocking on doors it can be very difficult.”